clicketz/buff-overlay/README.md

 **Notes:**
 - Only Blizzard frames are currently supported.
 - No in-game options.
 See BuffOverlay.lua to add/remove buffs.
+- Which buff gets shown is based on priority now.
+The higher in the spellList table the buff is, the higher its shown priority will be.
+Immunity buffs are highest priority by default.

 **Contribution:**
 - [Report bugs](https://wow.curseforge.com/projects/buff-overlay/issues)